stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 might have pushed their foetidly squirming way even to the topmost hollow pinnacles, we could not face without panic the prospect of again sailing by those suggestive skyward cave-mouths where the wind made sounds like an evil musical piping over a wide range.
-To make matters worse, we saw distinct traces of local mist around several of the summits&mdash;as poor Lake must have done when he made that early mistake about volcanism&mdash;and thought shiveringly of that kindred mist from which we had just escaped; of that, and of the blasphemous, horror-fostering abyss whence all such vapours came.
+To make matters worse, we saw distinct traces of local mist around several of the summits--as poor Lake must have done when he made that early mistake about volcanism--and thought shiveringly of that kindred mist from which we had just escaped; of that, and of the blasphemous, horror-fostering abyss whence all such vapours came.

   All was well with the plane, and we clumsily hauled on our heavy flying furs.
 Danforth got the engine started without trouble, and we made a very smooth takeoff over the nightmare city.
-Below us the primal Cyclopean masonry spread out as it had done when first we saw it&mdash;so short, yet infinitely long, a time ago&mdash;and we began rising and turning to test the wind for our crossing through the pass.
+Below us the primal Cyclopean masonry spread out as it had done when first we saw it--so short, yet infinitely long, a time ago--and we began rising and turning to test the wind for our crossing through the pass.
 At a very high level there must have been great disturbance, since the ice-dust clouds of the zenith were doing all sorts of fantastic things; but at 24,000 feet, the height we needed for the pass, we found navigation quite practicable.
-As we drew close to the jutting peaks the wind&rsquo;s strange piping again became manifest, and I could see Danforth&rsquo;s hands trembling at the controls.
+As we drew close to the jutting peaks the wind's strange piping again became manifest, and I could see Danforth's hands trembling at the controls.
 Rank amateur though I was, I thought at that moment that I might be a better navigator than he in effecting the dangerous crossing between pinnacles; and when I made motions to change seats and take over his duties he did not protest.
-I tried to keep all my skill and self-possession about me, and stared at the sector of reddish farther sky betwixt the walls of the pass&mdash;resolutely refusing to pay attention to the puffs of mountain-top vapour, and wishing that I had wax-stopped ears like Ulysses&rsquo; men off the Sirens&rsquo; coast to keep that disturbing wind-piping from my consciousness.
+I tried to keep all my skill and self-possession about me, and stared at the sector of reddish farther sky betwixt the walls of the pass--resolutely refusing to pay attention to the puffs of mountain-top vapour, and wishing that I had wax-stopped ears like Ulysses' men off the Sirens' coast to keep that disturbing wind-piping from my consciousness.

   But Danforth, released from his piloting and keyed up to a dangerous nervous pitch, could not keep quiet.
 I felt him turning and wriggling about as he looked back at the